HannahTangonan1/WeatherApp/README.md

 Features
 Real-Time Weather Data: Get current weather information including temperature, humidity, wind speed, and more.

 Search Functionality: Enter any city name to get the weather details for that location.

-User-Friendly Interface: Clean and responsive design for an optimal user experience on both desktop and mobile devices.
+User-Friendly Interface: Clean and responsive design for an optimal user experience.

 Technologies Used
 HTML: For the structure of the web pages.